Huythanh0x/linked-blog-starter-md/ENGLISH/VOCABULARY.md

 **/ˈreɡjələr ˈbeɪsɪs/**
 Frequently or *routinely*; at consistent intervals.
 > He attends webinars on a regular basis:
+#### special treats
+**/ˈspeʃəl triːts/**
+Unusual or particularly enjoyable food items, often associated with celebrations or indulgences.
+> In addition to our superb ice cream, we'll offer strawberries dipped in chocolate, strawberry cupcakes, and strawberry milkshakes as special treats for the strawberry festival.
 #### renowned
 Kasem Ngam is a renowned speaker and author from Nonthaburi hailand.